 What Expenses Are Eliminated When Moving A Business Online?

-As there always are when launching a new store, there are of course expenses associated with starting an online shop.
+As there always are when you start a new online store, there are of course expenses associated with starting an online shop.
 However, there is also a great opportunity to eliminate a lot of costs associated with keeping a brick and mortar store open.

 For one thing, and online store often doesn’t require quite as many employees to operate, directly employed or otherwise.
 In the early days of a small business online, a lot of business owners take care of most of the operations themselves.
 However, understandably a lot of small business owners moving from a brick and mortar store to an online shop will want to maintain as many vital employees as possible.